Skip to main content Skip to footer

 How to Load & View PDF Files in an Angular Application

-Document Solutions PDF Viewer is a JavaScript PDF Viewer that lets you view and edit PDF files on the web, including PDF forms.
-It works on all modern browsers and helps the user save the modified PDF file on the client.
-In this blog, we will understand how we can integrate GrapeCity Documents PDF Viewer (GcPdfViewer) control into an Angular application to create a modern JavaScript application to work with PDF content in the browser window.
+The Document Solutions PDF Viewer is an Angular PDF Viewer that allows you to view and edit PDFs on the web, including PDF forms.
+It works on all modern browsers and helps users save the modified PDF file on the client.
+In this article, we’ll discuss how you can integrate the Document Solutions Angular PDF Viewer (DsPdfViewer) control into an Angular application, allowing your users to view and modify PDF content in the browser window.

-Integrate the PDF Viewer Control into the Angular Project
+Integrate the Angular PDF Viewer Control into the Angular Project

-The steps below will guide you in creating an Angular application and configuring the PDF Viewer into the application.
+The steps below will walk you through creating an Angular application and configuring the Angular PDF Viewer within the application.

 Work on PDFs in Angular on your own by downloading a FREE trial of Document Solutions for PDF!

-• Node.js: Download the latest version of Node.js as per your system configuration from here: https://nodejs.org/en/download/, and run the installer to install Node.js.
+• Node.js: Download the latest version of Node.js according to your system configuration from here and run the installer to install it.

 • Angular CLI: To install the Angular CLI, open a terminal window and run the following command: